djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

  state: present
 ```

-Then, move the Deployment, Service, and Route specs to the `templates/` making
+Move the Deployment, Service, and Route specs to `templates/` and template out
-sure to template out the names and labels as well as the Nginx image used in the
+the names, labels, the Nginx image used in the Deployment, and the replica count.
-Deployment and the replica count.
-The Deployment template now looks like:
+The Deployment template after the move:

 ```yaml
 # templates/deployment.yaml.j2